-- · On appointment with the organisation. - When staff move to a new role or their responsibilities change significantly. - At the beginning of a new project/piece of work. - As soon as circumstances change and new interests arise (for instance, in a meeting when interests staff hold are relevant to the matters in discussion).
+- On appointment with the organisation. - When staff move to a new role or their responsibilities change significantly. - At the beginning of a new project/piece of work. - As soon as circumstances change and new interests arise (for instance, in a meeting when interests staff hold are relevant to the matters in discussion).

 A declaration of interests form is in Appendix A of this document.
-The form can also be requested from either Chief Operating Office (COO-Operations) or (COO - Projects).
+The form can also be requested from the CEO.